On Saturday 23 March 2024, Bhavesh (Bav) Shah was sworn in as the High Sheriff of Bedfordshire for 2024-2025 at BAPS Shri Swaminarayan Mandir, Luton.

 The High Sheriff role is a non-political, Royal appointment that has been a vital aspect of British tradition for centuries.
 To this day, the High Sheriff of a county remains the Sovereign’s – currently His Majesty King Charles III’s – representative in that county for all matters regarding the preservation of Law and Order.
 The High Sheriff operates as a key link between Police forces and the judiciary with the wider local community, ensuring that mutual support and respect remains strong.
 Upholding peace, strengthening community unity, improving safety, and encouraging individuals in voluntary service are the key aims for the High Sheriff in order to create better neighbourhoods for all.
 Although largely ceremonial now, the role still holds high esteem and is awarded to individuals of outstanding character who have proven their commitment to community service.

 Being a devout Hindu and a BAPS volunteer, Bhavesh Shah wished for his installation ceremony to be held at the BAPS Swaminarayan Hindu mandir in Luton.
-Local volunteers from BAPS worked alongside members of the High Sheriffs’ Association to plan and conduct the august event, ensuring all invited guests were warmly received and that the ceremony ran smoothly.
+Local volunteers from BAPS worked alongside members of the High Sheriff’s Shrieval Group to plan and conduct the august event, ensuring all invited guests were warmly received and that the ceremony ran smoothly.

-The ceremony was held in the presence of more than a hundred dignitaries and community representatives from across the region and country, including the Lord-Lieutenant of Bedfordshire, the Lord-Lieutenant of Nottinghamshire, the Under Sheriff to the High Sheriff of Bedfordshire, several Deputy High Sheriffs, and many more.
+The ceremony was held in the presence of more than a hundred dignitaries and community representatives from across the region and country, including the Lord-Lieutenant of Bedfordshire, the Lord-Lieutenant of Nottinghamshire, several Deputy Lord-Lieutenants and former High Sheriffs, and many more.

 The formalities commenced with the ‘deep pragatya’ (traditional lighting of the sacred lamp), to welcome auspiciousness to the occasion, and the Shanti-Path, an ancient Vedic prayer for world peace and harmony.
 This was followed by speeches from the various representatives.